-- An IPX or IP connection between the server and the management PC. - Compaq Insight Manager 2.20 or greater, or an NVT or Telnet terminal emulator running on the network. - Your network connection enables you to perform remote control of Compaq Utilities running on the server.
+- An NVT over IPX or Telnet over IP connection between the server and the management PC. - An NVT over IPX or Telnet over IP feature configured and enabled on the server's system utility partition. - Compaq Insight Manager 2.20 or later, or an NVT over IPX or Telnet over IP terminal emulator running on the network. - Your network connection enables you to perform remote control of Compaq utilities running on the server.